GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/03.521-530/06.Father,-We-Come-to-Thee/docs.md

 ---
+title: |
-title: 526.
-Father, We Come to Thee
+    526. Father, We Come to Thee - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 526.
+Father, We Come to Thee.
+Father, we come to thee, No other help have we, Thou wilt our refuge be, On thee we call; Earth is but dark and drear Without thy presence near; Be thou our comfort here, Father of all.
+Chorus: Father, we come to thee, Turn not away; Helpless we come to thee, Hear while we pray.
+    keywords:  |
-    keywords: Christ in Song, Father, We Come to Thee, Father, we come to thee, Father, we come to thee
+        Christ in Song, adventhymnals, advent hymnals, Father, We Come to Thee, Father, we come to thee.
+Father, we come to thee,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 526. FATHER, WE COME TO THEE
+####  Christ in Song,

 ```txt
 1.